vedran-/NiceAttributes/README.md

 ## Features

 - **Optimized for speed:** NiceAttributes is designed to be fast.
 It should not slow down your project in any way.
-- **[Show]** and **[Hide]** attributes: Show or hide any field, property, or even non-Serializable class in the Inspector.
-- **[TabGroup]**, **[HorizontalGroup]**, **[VerticalGroup]**, **[BoxGroup]**, **[Foldout]** grouping attributes.
 - **Nested groups:** You can nest any group inside any other group.
     - **Lazy defining of nested groups:** Define nested groups like `[BoxGroup("X/Y")]` and specify parent group type later, with e.g. `[HorizontalGroup("X")]`.
 - **Ordering as in code:** Paid special attention to ensuring that the ordering of fields, properties, and methods (buttons) is as close as possible to their order in the source code file.
-That means that buttons defined next to a field will be displayed next to that field in the inspector.
+  That means that buttons defined next to a field will be displayed next to that field in the inspector, instead on bottom of the inspector, as it is with other similar libraries.

+- **[Show]** and **[Hide]** attributes: Show or hide any field, property, or even non-Serializable class in the Inspector.
+- **[TabGroup]**, **[HorizontalGroup]**, **[VerticalGroup]**, **[BoxGroup]**, **[Foldout]** grouping attributes.
 - **Dynamic Text** - You can use formula inside text.
 That formula can use local **fields** and **properties**, which are treated as variables, or even call local **methods**, which are treated as functions.

 - **Custom GUI** - You can display custom GUI in the Inspector using the `[OnGUI]` attribute.